General Terms & Conditions

 - screening by CDTC of the application form, the medical file or any other information provided by Principal;

-- consult by CDTC with the principal treating physician of the intended Patient;
+- consult by CDTC with the principal treating physician of the intended Participant;

-- a physical examination of the intended Patient by a physician designated by CDTC.
+- a physical examination of the intended Participant by a physician designated by CDTC.

-Which of the aforementioned screenings/examinations will be applied, depends on the medical history of the Patient and on the information provided by Principal.
-The purpose of the screening and/or examination is to determine whether it is justified for the Patient to participate in the CDTC Programs.
+Which of the aforementioned screenings / examinations will be applied, depends on the medical history of the Participant and on the information provided by Principal.
+The purpose of the screening and / or examination is to determine whether it is justified for the Participant to participate in the CDTC Programs.

-The costs of a possible physical examination of Patient are for the account of Principal.
-CDTC reserves the right to deny participation in the CDTC Programs by Patient.
-Information not received in time and/or not complete, is one of the grounds for refusal; even if Patient has already arrived on Curaçao.
+The costs of a possible physical examination of Participant are for the account of Principal.
+CDTC reserves the right to deny participation in the CDTC Programs by Participant.
+Information not received in time and / or not complete, is one of the grounds for refusal; even if Participant has already arrived on Curaçao.

 Article 6.
 Execution of the agreement